-eCommerce retailers particularly are finding many ways to put AI to use in their warehouses, and operations are being greatly improved by this.
+eCommerce retailers are finding ways to put AI to use in their warehouses, and operations are being greatly improved by this.
 Autonomous robots, personalized portals providing customizable data analytics, chatbots with immediate customer support, and tailored search results and ads for product recommendations are just a few ways AI is making warehouse technology smarter.

 Machine learning and robotics have a long way to go until they are truly thinking for themselves, but they optimize productivity and bring us a brand new experience within the warehouse.

 The efficient use of AI in eCommerce helps more warehouses connect utilizing the cloud, allowing them to track and map out the fastest way to ship products.
 The ways in which companies are using AI in the warehouse to become more efficient, improve platforms, and streamline the packing process are growing every day.
-According to Statista.com, revenues from the global AI software market are expected to grow from $10 billion in 2018 to $126 billion by 2026.

 What is Artificial Intelligence?